hyejcheon/hyejcheon.github.io/README.md

-# Portfolio of Hyejeong Cheon,
+# Portfolio of Hye-Jeong Cheon,
 ### Announcement : there is an error of index.html now.
 It will be updated after 30 Sep 2019.
 This is a page for introducing Hyejeong Cheon and the results of projects I participated.
 You can see raw files or data from repository, but the easiest way is visiting website https://hyejeonc.github.io/